Elric Des Dragons

 Elric of Melniboné — proud prince of ruins, kinslayer — call him what you will.
 He remains, together with maybe Jerry Cornelius, Moorcock’s most enduring, if not always most endearing, character…

-A French omnibus containing the first translation of the novel Elric Of Melniboné, plus the novella ‘The Jade Man’s Eyes’ — see below — this combined-title edition is unique, with no English-language equivalent.
+Elric Des Dragons is a French omnibus containing the first translation of the novel Elric Of Melniboné, plus the novella ‘The Jade Man’s Eyes’ — see below — and this combined-title edition is unique, with no English-language equivalent.

 p.
 1: Elric De Melniboné (Elric Of Melniboné);